Makeup Artist Business Skill #1: Be On Time

 Here's the biggest reason: if you don't show up on time to provide the makeup services that you've been hired to provide, the whole event falls apart.

 Say you're a bridal MUA.
 Brides usually have their big day planned out to the minute, and if they're waiting on you to show up, their entire schedule starts to drag.
-If you're late, that means they're late to get ready, and they're late to the church, and then the groom thinks he's being stood up, and he leaves and marries that trampy bridesmaid that nobody likes.
+If you're late, that means they're late to get ready, and they're late to the church, and then the groom thinks he's being stood up, and he leaves and marries that awful bridesmaid that nobody likes.
 You've ruined a woman's chance at love because you hit snooze a few times.

 Ok, that's a little bit dramatic, so here's a more likely scenario: